-In 2015, we also took on an initiative to support the underprivileged and less fortunate with donation in goods and cash.
-The Company also sponsored the building fund for Sungai Lalang Zi Xiu Ge, cash donation to Yayasan Anak-Anak Yatim Sultanah Haminah and others cash donation to various non-profitable and charitable institutions including schools and sports associations within the Sungai Petani, Kedah area.
+In 2014, we also took on an initiative to support the underprivileged and less fortunate with donation in goods and cash.
+The Company also sponsored the SP Marathon 2014 and cash donation to various non-profitable and charitable institutions including schools, orphanages, security volunteer team, religious centre and sport activities within the Sungai Petani, Kedah area.